Twisted multilayer nodal superconductors: Trilayer: Alternating twist

 where $\eta$ are Pauli matrices acting in the degenerate subspace of zero-energy solutions at the QBT, and

 The low-energy spectrum is quadratic and anisotropic,

-Such two-dimensional QBTs have a non-vanishing density of states that renders them susceptible to a gap opening through spontaneous generation of a mass term \cite{Uebelacker2011, Sun_2009}.
+Such two-dimensional QBTs have a non-vanishing density of states that renders them susceptible to a gap opening through spontaneous generation of a mass term~\cite{Uebelacker2011, Sun_2009}.
 From the perspective of the effective Hamiltonian \eqref{eq:eff_H_QBT} such a mass $M \eta_2$ breaks time-reversal symmetry and can be generated in two ways.

-First is via residual interactions -- that is, interactions not taken into account by the BCS mean-field treatment.
+First is via residual interactions -- that is, interactions not taken into account by the BCS mean-field treatment of nodal superconductivity.
 While such sub-dominant interactions are irrelevant in the renormalization group sense for a Dirac dispersion characteristic of $d$-wave superconductors, they become marginal at a QBT.
-In the simplest case of an attractive $s$-wave channel with strength $\cU$, a mean-field analysis in Appendix~\ref{App:gap_opening} shows that the free energy is minimized by a $\cT$-breaking $d+is$ phase.
-The gap scales as $e^{1/\cU D(0)}$ for small $\cU$, where $D(0) = \tilde{g}/\pi v_F v_\Delta \sim \tilde{g}/2\pi\Delta$ is the density of states at zero energy at the QBT (see Appendix~\ref{App:gap_scaling}).
-The induced gap is thus exponentially small in both the interaction $\cU$ and the effective tunneling strength $\tilde{g}/\Delta$, which explains the numerical difficultly in stabilizing this phase, unless one uses an unphysically large $\cU$ that is on verge of destabilizing the primary $d$-wave order \cite{Tummuru2021}.
+In the simplest case of an attractive $s$-wave channel with strength $\cU$, a mean-field analysis in Appendix~\ref{App:gap_opening} shows that the free energy is minimized by a $d+is$ phase, which is topologically trivial with zero Chern number although it clearly breaks $\cT$.
+The induced gap scales as $e^{-1/\cU D(0)}$ for small $\cU$, where $D(0) = 2 \tilde{g}/\pi v_F v_\Delta \sim \tilde{g}/\Delta$ is the density of states at zero energy at the QBT (see Appendix~\ref{App:gap_scaling}).
+The gap is thus exponentially small in both the interaction $\cU$ and the effective tunneling strength $\tilde{g}/\Delta$.
+This underlies the numerical difficultly in stabilizing this phase, unless using an unphysically large $\cU$ that is on verge of destabilizing the primary $d$-wave order~\cite{Tummuru2021}.